Select and Survey ROI

 A regular 2D SI consists of an array of equally spaced points in X and Y. It is represented as a single, rectangle ROI in the survey image.

-Resizing the survey ROI keeps the total number of pixels and hence total acquisition time approximately constant.
-The SI size in pixels, as well as the sampling resolution, change automatically when you resize the ROI.
+Resizing the survey ROI keeps the total number of pixels and the total acquisition time constant.
+When you resize the ROI, the SI size in pixels and the sampling resolution change automatically.

 The survey ROI snaps to positions of the appropriate size and aspect ratio.
 The smaller the total number of pixels in the SI, the rougher those snaps may appear.